Trip Introduction: 12 days Everest Base Camp Trek is a traditional, and historical trek in Nepal.

 Sherpa men were the first mountain trekking guides, and they still draw many people each year.

-Accommodations during Everest Base Camp Short 12 Days Trek.
+Accommodations during Everest Base Camp Short Trek

 All our treks, trekking paths and tour programs offer accommodation in hotels, lodges, homestays, guest homes, and resorts on their itineraries.
 Camping is done according to the itinerary in certain distant regions.
 Depending on the health and pace of the customers, vehicle availability, aircraft delays or cancellations, unfavorable or terrible weather conditions, roads, or trails, certain trails may take longer or shorter.